 This is Bad News if you decide to buy a turntable.
 Suddenly you can’t connect it.

 The solution is to either buy a brand new amp with a phono stage, or you can buy a separate one.
 In this case, it sits between your turntable and main amplifier, and it boosts up the turntable’s signal to a suitable level for the main amplifier.

 Some recently-manufactured turntables may include the phono preamp internally, so that they already put out a higher (called “line-level”) signal.
 If you have a newer turntable and you’re not sure, it may pay to check.

-Valves are one of the earliest electronic components.
-They were invented as a result of an accidental discovery in the manufacture of light bulbs.
-In what you could call the defining lightbulb moment, It was discovered that if you put another piece of metal inside the glass bulb, when the light was powered on and the filament was glowing, some electrons from that filament were attracted to the second piece of metal if it had the right kind of charge on it, but those electrons could flow in only one direction.
+Valves are one of the earliest electronic components invented.
+They were an accidental discovery in the manufacture of light bulbs.
+In what you could call the defining lightbulb moment, around 1904 It was discovered that if you put another piece of metal inside the glass bulb, when the light was powered on and the filament was glowing, some electrons from that filament were attracted to the second piece of metal if it had the right kind of charge on it, but those electrons could flow in only one direction.